SavageElements/J_Rockwell_Seebach_GIT_Portfolio/README.md

 HTML

-HTML bootstrap assignment -
-  A little page made in bootstrap.
+HTML bootstrap - A little page for a mock-game made in bootstrap.
+Worth checking out for some creepy visuals.

 HTML One page -
-  A single page  with HTML/CSS.
+  A single page site for a nautical board game.

 full HTML/CSS site
-  The publicHTML folder for a website.
+  The publicHTML folder for an earlier version of my website.